 Where I’m Coming From…

-My name is Lillian, I am an Indian born Canadian (born and raised in Bangalore, India), currently living in the capital of Canada with one foot always in Bali, Indonesia or some other tropical island.
+My name is Lillian D’souza-Muise, I am an Indian born Canadian (born and raised in Bangalore, India), currently living in Canada with one foot always in Bali, Indonesia or some other tropical island.

 What I Can Offer you

-I offer online cooking classes based on your needs and what you would like to learn.
+I offer in-person and online cooking classes based on your needs and what you would like to learn.
+If you are interested to learn more about my services please clink on this link

 Food is information and literally talks to our genes and controls gene expression, hormones and metabolism.
 What you eat has the potential to determine your emotions and behaviours.
 When I prepare a meal plan for you, I choose nutrient dense foods to include in your plan, where quality calories are working for your health goals!